DavidGuillaum/project_french_car/README.md

 ## Motivation and goals

-The goals of this project are the following:
+The goals of this project is to create a predictive model that can give a price of a car with given feature.
+The prediction will be based on the actual french car market.
+This prediction could be usefull to find the price a new model for a car producer for example.
+Here is the list of the steps:
-- I. Exploratory Data Analysis of the datasets
+- I. Data
+    - I decide to use an API as the dataset is udpated in time so the analysis will also be updated
 - II.
-Rank Based Recommendations
-    - This is the most simple system only based on ranking the article with the most interactions
-    - New users will have recommendations based on this
+Cleaning
+    - Drop useless columns and the last row
+    - Take care of NaN values
+    - Convert to the appropriate format
+    - Take care of Duplicates
+    - Look at the categorical values and take care of it when needed
 - III.
-User-User Based Collaborative Filtering
-    - This method consist into looking similar user in term of interaction with articles
+EDA
+    - The goal of this project isn't to represent the french car market so I only represented distributions of variables and correlations
 - IV.
-Matrix Factorization
-    - I will build a matrix decomposition using SVD
+Price Prediction Model Training
+    - I trained 3 model (Linear Regression, RidgeCV and LassoCV) to pick up the best one

 ## Structure